 Tanzania is located on the eastern coastline of central Africa.
 Some quick facts about Tanzania include:

-- The name Tanzania is a combination of two names: Tanganyika and Zanzibar.
-Tanganyika gained independence from Britian in 1961; and Zanzibar became independent in 1963.
+The nation’s name is actually a combination of two names: Tanganyika and Zanzibar.
+Tanganyika gained independence from Britian in 1961; and British-controlled Zanzibar became independent in 1963.
 In 1964, Tanganyika and Zanzibar united to form Tanzania.

-- More than 47 million people live in Tanzania.
+More than 47 million people currently live in Tanzania.